Accessibility Statement

 Self-cleaning functionality

-self-cleaning litter box will not only keep your pup out of the cat’s poop, it also saves you time and helps reduce odors.
+A self-cleaning litter box will not only keep your pup out of the cat’s poop, it also saves you time and helps reduce odors.
 After your cat makes his deposit, the self-cleaning function goes to work to remove any remnants into a hidden compartment.
-The poop is hidden from the dog and you are back to welcoming all their slobbery kisses.
+The poop is hidden from the dog, and you are back to welcoming all their slobbery kisses.

 Comes with a door or cover